XRAJ815/Download-songs-in-bulk-from-chiasenhac.vn/ReadMe.txt

 Write the name and its artist in respective column.

+in python script, in the last for loop for page "for page in range(x)" change whe value of x as per the number of songs you have put in the excel list

 This script will find best match and download the file.

 IMPORTANT NOTE :- This script is not perfect so it may find different songs than required.